cedricngd/Personnal-Traveler-Checklist-2018/README.md

 ### Prerequisites

 * You'll have to install Ionic 3 and its dependencies.
 Installation steps [here](https://ionicframework.com/docs/intro/installation/).
 * This app is paired with a [Django Web serveur](https://github.com/Silverret/ptc_api_2018).
-Make sure you installed it and ran it before launching the app.
+Make sure you installed it and run it before launching the app.

-### Installing
+### Installing the app

 1-  Create a new blank Ionic project.
 Make sure you used the right name: